tianhanl/blog/README.md

 In list-view, it will display all the articles its owner created with their creation time.

 In article-view, it will display the body content of an article, and the content will be cached for quicker rendering next time.
+Click prev or back in this view will direct users to previous or next article.

 ## Usage
 Please change the content of config.js to let the program to display your articles.